 - gender, sex Gender refers to a person's social identity while sex refers to biological characteristics.
 Not all people fall under one of two categories for sex or gender.
 When needed for clarity or in certain stories about scientific studies, alternatives include men and women, boys and girls, males and females. - Language around gender is evolving.
-The AP recommends the terms sex reassignment or gender confirmation for the medical procedures used for gender transition, while some groups use other terms, such as gender affirmation or sex realignment.

-The George Washington University - only capitalize "the" at the beginning of a sentence or a headline.
+The AP recommends the terms sex reassignment or gender confirmation for the medical procedures used for gender transition, while some groups use other terms, such as gender affirmation or sex realignment. - The George Washington University only capitalize "the" at the beginning of a sentence or a headline.
 Abbreviate as GW.
-NEVER use GWU, unless it is the university's official hashtag, #GWU.

-The George Washington University Cancer Center

-- the GW Cancer Center on second reference, avoid GWCC unless in merchandising or lists.
-In July 2015, the GW Cancer Center was established under the leadership of Eduardo Sotomayor, MD, uniting all of GW's cancer-related activities, from basic and population science and clinical research to outstanding patient care and health policy.

-The George Washington University Medical Faculty

-Associates - GW MFA, acceptable on second reference, is a multispecialty physician practice group of more than 750 physicians covering 52 specialty and subspecialty areas.
+NEVER use GWU, unless it is the university's official hashtag, #GWU. - The George Washington University Cancer Center - the GW Cancer Center on second reference, avoid GWCC unless in merchandising or lists.
+In - July 2015, the GW Cancer Center was established under the leadership of Eduardo Sotomayor, MD, uniting all of GW's cancer-related activities, from basic and population science and clinical research to outstanding patient care and health policy. - The George Washington University Medical Faculty Associates - GW MFA, acceptable on second reference, is a multispecialty physician practice group of more than 750 physicians covering 52 specialty and subspecialty areas.
 GW MFA doctors have offices in the Ambulatory Care Center, an outpatient clinic located at the corner of 22nd and Eye streets.
 Primary address is: 2150 Pennsylvania Ave.
 NW, Washington, D.C.
-20037

-The GW School of Medicine and Health Sciences - GW SMHS on second reference, or SMHS.
-See School of Medicine and Health Sciences on page 10.

-- The George Washington University Hospital GW Hospital acceptable on second reference.
-Since July 1997, GW Hospital has been jointly owned and operated by a partnership between George Washington University and a subsidiary of Universal Health Services Inc. (UHS), based in King of Prussia, Pennsylvania. - GPA acceptable on first reference for grade point average. - GW Health Network the George Washington University's (GW) accountable care organization (ACO), established in 2018.
+20037 - The GW School of Medicine and Health Sciences GW SMHS on second reference, or SMHS.
+(See School of Medicine and Health Sciences on page 11) - The George Washington University Hospital GW Hospital acceptable on second reference.
+Since July 1997, GW Hospital has been jointly owned and operated by a partnership between George Washington University and a subsidiary of Universal Health Services Inc. (UHS), based in King of Prussia, Pennsylvania.
+The newest facility opened on Foggy Bottom Campus in 2002.
+In 2019, the hospital added a rooftop helipad. - GPA acceptable on first reference for grade point average.

-H
+GW Health Network - the George Washington University's (GW) accountable care organization (ACO), established in 2018.

-health care - two words unless part of a proper noun.
+$\label{eq:health} \textbf{health care} - \mathsf{two words unless part of a proper noun.}$

-Health, Human Function, and Rehabilitation Sciences, Department of - Formerly the Department of Physical Therapy, the name was changed to the Department of Health, Human Function, and Rehabilitation Sciences in order to "capture the broad array of education, clinical practice innovation, and research being accomplished - each focused on improving the quality of lives of patients and families."

-- Hispanic A person from, or whose ancestors were from, a Spanish-speaking land or culture.
+- health care professionals a collective noun referring to multiple types of health care professionals.
+Not a substitute for doctor. - Health, Human Function, and Rehabilitation Sciences, Department of - Formerly the Department of Physical Therapy, the name was changed to the Department of Health, Human Function, and Rehabilitation Sciences in order to "capture the broad array of education, clinical practice innovation, and research being accomplished - each focused on improving the quality of lives of patients and families." - Hispanic A person from, or whose ancestors were from, a Spanish-speaking land or culture.
 Latino and Latina are sometimes preferred.
 Follow the person's preference.
 Use a more specific identification when possible, such as Cuban, Puerto Rican or Mexican American. - honorary degrees abbreviated as HON when listed after a name.
 (Ex.
 Luther W. Brady, MD '48, HON '04, BA '46, AA '44, passed away July 13, 2018.)

-I Street - see Eye Street on page 6.
+I Street - (See Eye Street on page 6)